hickeyma/granite-io-examples/rag_example.md

 Granted Kilkenny are the greatest team of all time but not in the last 10 years.
 Also, there are hallucinations in the response as theier last title is in 2015 and not in 2016, 2019 and 2020.
 I put this down to the data the model was trained on and also some hallucination involved.
 It can't be perfect at everything, right?!
 However, this doesn't help my pride about my county.
 As I don't have the resources or time to retrain the model, I was wondering how I could set the record straight.
-I then remmembered that Granite 32. provides RAG capability.
+I then remmembered that Granite 3.2 provides RAG capability.
 This got me think that I could supplement documentation RAG style inaddition to my prompt.
-Lets try this out in the nect section.
+Lets try this out in the next section.

 ### Prompt model with RAG